B-Darth/Adventure-Works-Sales-Beginner/README.md

 # 📊 AdventureWorks Sales Analysis (Power BI Beginner Project)
 ***A Series of a set of 3 Levels to building a beginner Power BI Project - self workings***

 This repository contains a beginner-friendly Power BI project that uses the **AdventureWorks+Sales dataset**, simulating a multinational manufacturing company's operations.
 The project walks through minor end-to-end data preparation, transformation, modeling, and interactive dashboard creation using **Power BI Desktop** and **Power Query Editor**.
+The repository includes the following key files:

+- Adventure Works [Beginner] Problem Statement.docx: This document outlines the project tasks and provides detailed descriptions and guidelines.
+- Adventure Works Sales [Beginner].pbix: A PowerBI pbix file containing the implementation of the project tasks, showcasing data analysis, visualization, and manipulation techniques.
+- AdventureWorks+Sales.xlsx: The Excel dataset used in this project contains various attributes related to housing data.

 ---